“You are a role model whether you choose to be or not, your behaviours are copied, good or bad”

 Jacqueline de Rojas is half Chinese and was born in Folkestone in Kent.
-She says she and her brother who is eighteen months older had a really challenged childhood.
-Her Chinese father was a wife-batterer, drank too much, tax-evader and bigamist and her mother had a black eye every week.
+She says she and her brother who is eighteen months older had a really challenging childhood.
+Her Chinese father was abusive, drank too much, tax-evader and bigamist and her mother had a black eye every week.
 She spent her childhood “trying to be invisible”.

 After eight years they ran away to Swindon, which is where her mother lived with her parents, and she remarried a Yorkshire man.
 They started to live a more normal life.

 Her stepfather was insecure, had low aspirations and suffered from low self worth.
 In contrast, she was bright and interested in learning and she found solace there as she loved the structure and security it provided.
 However, the time came when she wanted more freedom so she went to the school library and met the careers teacher, Mr Ryan and found a degree course as far away as she could imagine: She loved languages and so Germany or France were the options.
 Reims, the champagne region of France looked really attractive so she ticked that box.
 But she was asked, ‘If you didn’t get the French option, would you at all be prepared to go to Germany?’
 So she ticked that option as well and as it turned out, she got a place on the German option and off she went to Reutlingen in South Germany.
 The opportunity to be with 60 other students, 20 from Germany, 20 from France, 20 from the UK, was a fantastic lesson in cultural collaboration and tolerance, and a fabulous way to open her eyes to possibility.